-If you or someone you care about is in need of assistance, or could benefit from our services, go to www.sandiego.edu/wellness for information on how to access services, or call us to discuss your concerns.
+If you or someone you care about is in need of assistance, or could benefit from our services, please visit Student Wellness for information on how to access services, or call us to discuss your concerns.
 All of the wellness services are confidential and available to enrolled students free of charge.

 The Center for Health and Wellness Promotion (CHWP) serves the USD student community through educational opportunities, prevention campaigns, campus-wide programs, assessment initiatives and individualized interventions.
 CHWP empowers students to make healthy choices and create a university climate conducive to the overall success and well being of the individual student and campus community.

 Individual consultations and assessments leading to personalized recommendations and support are available on a variety of wellness matters (e.g. problematic drinking, smoking cessation, nutrition).
 Group services provide opportunities for students to obtain important wellness information, seek support from peers and enhance one’s ability to make healthy choices.
 CHWP also provides 12-step support services for students seeking to address substance dependence.
 A variety of student leadership opportunities are available through CHWP.
 Peer education groups serve the USD community by sponsoring education and outreach activities to promote healthy choices.
 Peer education efforts are focused on raising awareness of wellness issues affecting today’s college student.
 Peer outreach programs address sexual assault and the risks associated with problematic drinking, substance abuse and other related health behaviors and concerns.

 CHWP provides students with access to web-based assessment tools that provide personalized information to students about risks associated with their individual health and wellness behaviors.